Chronic Pain Management in Occupational Therapy Practice

 - Two pre-requisite modules from Pain BC's Pain Foundations for Allied Health Providers online course (learners will be enrolled at time of purchase)

-- Three online workshop sessions (please note: participants must attend all three sessions):
+- Three workshop sessions (please note: participants must attend all three sessions).

 Who should attend?

-Occupational therapists and OT students who wish to gain knowledge and competence in using effective, evidence-based interventions in chronic pain management.
+Occupational therapists, OT students, OT assistants and kinesiologists who wish to gain knowledge and competence in using effective, evidence-based interventions in chronic pain management.
 It's recommend that participants have between zero to two years of experience in chronic pain management.

 You’ll learn to